thlorenz/rid-site/content/docs/contributing/status-and-roadmap.md

 _Rid_ is evolving very fast and has some gaps in the implementation.
 Even though most of them will be addressed by necessity when a new example app depends on it, I want to take some time to meticulously go through the code base and address most of them.

-### ⌛ Wasm Support

-_Rid_ will support all platforms that Flutter supports.
-Therefore it is essential that it can compile to wasm and generate the necessary glue code.

-Even though it is a bit further down the _road_ I will get there as I know it is important to some of you and to myself as well.